Leonardozn/coyote-cli/README.md

 These listed features do not need much explanation if you have previous knowledge of mongodb, except for "max" or "min" which are used for fields of type ```Number``` and "maxLen" or "minLen" used for fields of type ```String```.

 # Methods
-Ya que construir query params puede ser una experiencia tediosa para los desarrolladores, es bueno echarle un vistazo a la librería llamada [json-qs-converter](https://www.npmjs.com/package/json-qs-converter) que permite construir estos params a partir de un objeto json.
+Since building query params can be a tedious experience for developers, it's good to take a look at the library called [json-qs-converter](https://www.npmjs.com/package/json-qs-converter) which allows you to build these params from a json object.

 Once **COYOTE-CLI** creates the models automatically, it will also create their respective controllers and routes to connect to the database and be able to use the methods described below: